Melania Trump’s Official White House Photo: $2,895 Dolce & Gabbana Turlington Jacket, Hermes Twilly [Photos]

-First Lady Melania Trump is trending on Twitter, because the White House has released the first official photo of Melania.
+First Lady Melania Trump is trending on Twitter because the White House has released the first official photo of Melania.
 Mrs. Trump’s photo is being called unconventional, perhaps because of the way Melania’s arms are crossed, or because of the black necktie Melania wears in the photo.
 As noted by White House Wardrobe and CNN reporter Kate Bennett, it appears Mrs. Trump is wearing a black jacket from Dolce & Gabbana.

 #FLOTUS is wearing #DolceGabbana Turlington jacket, $2895.
 ID'd by @katebennett_dc https://t.co/tfMpbwii9d pic.twitter.com/DEkGtZOlDh